al1brn/docgen/doc/docum-documentation.md

 A documentation is made of a top [Section](docum-section.md) and provides documentation level methods and properties

-It provides ['#hooks' not found]() facility for documentation post treatment such as text replacement or links resolution.
+It provides [hooks](docum-documentation.md#hooks) facility for documentation post treatment such as text replacement or links resolution.

 Properties